All Episodes

 You did?

-Well now, you know what?
+Well, now, you know what?

 Mr. Snerdley just brought me a bag of Lay's potato chips.

-And it's their their wavy hickory barbecue.
+And they're wavy hickory barbecue.

 What kind of potato chips do you eat?